CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/certhelper/deploying/guide.md

 	![](img/paas-add-git.png)

 5. Paste the repository URL in the field provided.
 6. Under ``Advanced Git options``, you may select a specific branch, if needed.
+E.g. for the training certhelper instance, the `training` branch must be selected.
 7.  okd will automatically detect that this is a Python	application and will select the latest version of Python.

 	!!! info